ellipsis/ellipsis/README.md

     uninstall      uninstall module
     new            create a new module
     list           list installed modules
-    available      list modules available for install
+    links          list symlinks installed globally or for a module available      list modules available for install
     pull           git pull all modules
     push           git push all modules